 I conduct similar analyses of advertising spending around firm equity issues and stock-financed acquisitions.
 There also appears an inverted V-shaped pattern in advertising around these corporate events.
 For example, advertising spending in years of equity issuance and stock-finance acquisitions is 7.7% and 14% higher than that in other years, respectively; in other words, firms spend an additional $3.2 million and $5.9 million on advertising in these years.
 Not surprisingly, there is no similar pattern in advertising spending around firm debt issuance or cash-financed acquisitions, as equity valuation has minimal impact on these corporate events.

 - This article is based on the authors’ paper Attracting Investor Attention through Advertising, Review of Financial Studies (Oxford Journals) (2014) doi: 10.1093/rfs/hhu019 First published online: March 25, 2014.

 - This post gives the views of its author, not the position of LSE Business Review or the London School of Economics.

-- Featured image credit: Times Square, by Alquiler de Coches CC-BY-2.0
+- Featured image: Times Square, by Alquiler de Coches, under a CC-BY-2.0 licence